Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Still Life with Egg Plant

-This work is a colored pencil drawing of a of vegetables with the eggplant as the main focus.
-Amor The has chosen to depict the vegetable in a still life setting, with a simple background and muted colors.
-The composition is realistically drawn, with attention paid to its shape, texture, and shading.
-This piece is executed with skill and precision, and showcases the student’s talent for creating lifelike images.
+This work is a colored pencil drawing of vegetables with the eggplant as the main focus.
+Amor The has depicted the vegetable in a still-life setting, with a simple background and muted colors.

 Still life with Egg Plant